Effective Demolition Methods

 This is a traditional demolition method that is dramatic and mostly used in big buildings in urban settings.
 This method involves using explosives to weaken the support structures of a building, which makes it collapse on itself.

 Before placing the explosives, the demolition team studies the building’s blueprints very carefully to identify critical vertical support structures.
 For the implosion to have a complete effect, a blaster crew also assesses other parts of the building that need weakening.
-Demolition by implosion is very quick; a multi-storey office building will often collapse under 2 minutes.
+Demolition by implosion is very quick; a multi-story office building will often collapse under 2 minutes.

 Crane and ball

 This is a traditional method of using brute force to bring down a building.
 A very heavy ball (weighing up to 13,500 pounds) is swung on to the building.
-This method is used on relatively small buildings, up to 3 storeys.
+This method is used on relatively small buildings, up to 3 stories.
 Some crane operators will drop the ball on the building, while others will swing the ball on the walls.
 Crane and ball demolition has some limitations;

 • The reach of the ball is limited